The admission deadlines are August 1 for fall semester and December 1 for spring semester.

 All students are required to attend a half-day mandatory orientation before registering for classes.
 You may register for an orientation session by visiting uvu.edu/orientation .
 Orientation sessions fill up quickly; register early to guarantee your spot.
 Orientation events are designed to make your transition to university life a success and introduce you to the many services, programs and resources available at UVU.

-After your advisor has cleared you and you have attended the mandatory orientation meeting, log on to UVLink, go to the "Student" tab and select "Planning Your Education."
-Inside the "Registration Tools for Students" section, select "Look Up Classes."
+After your advisor has cleared you and you have attended the mandatory orientation meeting, log on to myUVU, go to the "Student" tab and select "Registration and Planning."
+Under the "Registration" section, select "Look Up Classes to Add."
 For questions regarding registration, call One Stop at 801-863-4636.
 Fall registration opens in early April; spring registration opens in early November.

 The deadline for scholarship applications is Feb.
 1.